top of page

 4. Leadership and Change Management in Marketing Operations

-The role of leadership within marketing operations is expanding in 2025, with a greater emphasis on change management and cross-functional collaboration.
+The role of leadership within Marketing Operations is expanding, with a greater emphasis on change management and cross-functional collaboration.
 Leaders must not only guide their teams through technical and process changes but also foster alignment across the organization.
 Successful change management will involve clear communication, stakeholder engagement, and the ability to drive adoption of new tools and processes.

 Chapter 8: Marketing Operations Maturity

 Marketing operations maturity refers to an organization's ability to manage, optimize, and scale its marketing operations functions effectively.
-In 2025, organizations will increasingly look to benchmark their maturity and develop strategies for advancing to higher levels of operational sophistication.
+Organizations will increasingly look to benchmark their maturity and develop strategies for advancing to higher levels of operational sophistication.

 Chapter 8